nesaulov/surrealist/README.md

 with dry-types by default, so you should do the [installation and configuration](http://dry-rb.org/gems/dry-types/) by yourself.
 All built-in features of dry-types work, so if you use, say, `Types::Coercible::String`, your data will be coerced if it is able to, otherwise you will get a TypeError.
-Assuming, that you have defined module called `Types`:
+Assuming that you have defined module called `Types`:

 ``` ruby
 require 'dry-types'